ericclaus14/CyrusBackupSolution/README.md

 First, you'll need to add Cyrus's root directory ('C:\CyrusBackupSolution') to the PSModulePath system environment variable in Windows.

 There are two ways to do this.
-The first way is to run the following PowerShell command:
+The first way is to run the following PowerShell command from an elevated PowerShell session:
 '[Environment]::SetEnvironmentVariable("PSModulePath","$env:PSModulePath;C:\CyrusBackupSolution","Machine")'

 The second way is to modify the system environment variable manually: